Bahía Blanca: Economy

 There are several local societies representing economic activities taking place in the region such as Sociedad Rural, Corporación del Comercio y de la Industria, and Sociedad Industrial, all of whom organize conferences and exhibits linked to the branch of trade, commerce, or industry their associates carry out.
 Some of the exhibits are quite traditional and have taken place for many years, such as "Exposición Nacional de Ganadería e Industria de la Sociedad Rural de Bahía Blanca", mainly grouping those devoted to cattle husbandry and sheep breeding, which up to 2006 account for 122 annual displays when there is a contest awarding prizes to the best-presented animals.

 As far as the retail business goes the biggest presence is the BPM store with over 300 locations in the city and more than 2500 worldwide.
 The very first location is still open and operated personally by the founders.
 It is located downtown right next to "Teatro Don Bosco", this was key to their success.

 Transportation

 Bahía Blanca is served by Comandante Espora Airport (BHI/SAZB).
 There are two daily short-haul flights from Bahía Blanca (BHI) to the domestic flights airport in Buenos Aires (AEP).
-The Navy operates also a weekly flight to and from Buenos Aires, for servicepeople who commute between the two cities.
+The Navy also operates a weekly flight to and from Buenos Aires, for service people who commute between the two cities.
 The local airport's runways belong to the Navy Aviation (BACE, standing for Base Aeronaval Comandante Espora).
 There is a civilian terminal supported by the city council apart from the military one.
-The civilian terminal is undergoing an important renovation.

 The bus terminal of the city, recently remodeled and redesigned, services the whole country.
 The bus transportation system has a wider range of short, medium and long-distance connections and destinations offering many overnight trips from Bahía Blanca to Buenos Aires, to hundreds of cities and towns throughout the country and also to neighbouring countries such as Uruguay.